 Listen.
 Common to both conversation and presentation, good effective listening is key to both.
 In conversation you are attuned to the interests of your interlocutor.
 You speak.
 You listen.
 And with presentation you also have to be attuned to the needs of your audience.
 So, listen to and observe their feedback.
 Listen to and respond to their questions.
 And, finally wait for their reaction.

 Presentation.
-Your goal as a presenter is for everyone in your audience to believe that you are having a one to one conversation with them.
+Your goal as a presenter, PowerPoint or otherwise, is for everyone in your audience to believe that you are having a one to one conversation with them.
 One to one many times over.
 You speak.
 They listen.
 They engage.
 And, they participate.
+That’s certainly the case with this iPad 2 presentation with Steve Jobs.

 Your audience knows the rules of the game.
 They’ll only speak when you ask questions.
 But it’s not an unequal relationship.
 It’s not one-sided.
 You need them.